nodemcu/nodemcu-firmware/docs/en/build.md

 ```

 ### Partition Table
 IDF's default partition table `Single factory app, no OTA` does not provide enough room for a firmware including large modules like e.g. `http` or `sodium`.
-To enable full feature sets, NodeMCU uses a custom partition table from `components/platform/partitions.csv`.
+To enable full feature sets, NodeMCU uses a custom partition table from `components/platform/partitions.csv` which allocates ~1.5&nbsp;MB for the firmware image.
+During first boot, the firmware creates an additional partition for SPIFFS in the remaining flash space.

 For 2MB flash modules an alternative partition table available as `components/platform/partitions-2MB.csv`.
 It restricts the SPIFFS partition to  ~448&nbsp;kB and can be used with menuconfig: